 Customer-centric companies are viewed as more innovative, they grow more rapidly and are able provide better products and experiences than their competitors.
 These days, consumers have seamless access to information and their expectations of companies are higher than ever before.
 Studies have shown that 76% of consumers expect companies to understand their needs.
 Being customer-centric has become a major factor in many companies’ approach to branding.
 If your brand is how you wish to be perceived by the market, then you will want you brand to present your solution as one that is customer-centric.

-This is especially important as businesses look to maintain a strong online presence.
+This is especially important as businesses look to maintain a robust online presence.
 Online reviews and social media have given customers the power to make or break brands.
-Just look at brands that have failed, thanks miserably to the public airing of their dirty laundry on platforms like Twitter, Trustpilot or Yelp.
+Just look at brands that lost ground in their respective markets after being actively criticized on platforms like Twitter, Trustpilot, or Yelp.
 Taking a customer-centric approach can help boost a company’s brand perception and lead to increased awareness and loyalty.

 Loyalty is probably the most important advantage you'll gain from being customer-centric.
 As much as 96% of customers say service is their deciding factor on whether or not to stay loyal to a brand.